google-site-verification: google57b9e0c1d3786067.html

 2. Maintain Human Oversight

-3. Stay Informed About AI Developments
+3. Stay Informed About Artificial Intelligence Developments

 4. Collaborate with Tech Experts